milosv1/Python_Storage_Tracker/README.md

-python s_tracker.py -od od (od is short for other drives) python s_tracker.py --other_drives other_drives is also acceptable: shows all drives, in this case I will show two examples.
+python s_tracker.py -od od || python s_tracker.py --other_drives other_drives is also acceptable:
+Returns all drives.

-[Note] - I have made some small changes to how output shows (for python s_tracker.py -od od || python s_tracker.py --other_drives other_drives).
-I have also added output for the File System & Description of each Drive listed.
+[Note] - This command also now returns the File System & Description of each Drive listed.

 [Updated on 03/04/2021] 2GB USB inserted example: